cdunham1989/CV/README.md

 - Worked as a secondary science teacher, teaching up to GCSE Chemistry, Physics and Biology.
 - Single handedly initiated, designed and delivered an original project within the school.
 Aimed at developing struggling students in areas outside of their subjects.
 - Mentor and coach for pupils, dealing with sensitive issues and supporting pupils outside

+## Hobbies and Interests

+I am an avid consumer of media, spending a lot of time reading literature, watching films and playing video games.
+I greatly enjoy traveling and experiencing different cultures and I have gained an advanced level qualification in SCUBA diving whilst doing this.
+In my spare time, I have begun to research the field of coding and programming due to an innate interest in this area.